Upper Dollar Price Down 4.4% Over Last 7 Days (USDU)

 Upper Dollar was first traded on August 26th, 2021.
 Upper Dollar’s total supply is 100,000,000 coins.
 Upper Dollar’s official website is uppers.io.
 Upper Dollar’s official Twitter account is @coingecko and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Upper Dollar directly using U.S. dollars.
-Investors seeking to trade Upper Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Upper Dollar using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Upper Dollar directly using U.S. dollars.
+Investors seeking to acquire Upper Dollar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Upper Dollar using one of the exchanges listed above.

 Receive News & Updates for Upper Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Upper Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.